cschotte/blog/content/posts/Upgrading my Amiga 1200 in the year 2020/index.md

 ## Workbench

 The **AmigaOS** is called **Workbench**.
 By default, the Amiga 1200 comes with version 3.0.
 When upgrading the AmigaOS, you need also to update the Kickstart ROM (this is what the Amiga starts).
-In 2018 [Workbench version 3.1.4](https://www.hyperion-entertainment.com/index.php/where-to-buy/direct-downloads/188-amigaos-314) came out, whats adds new capabilities, like lager harddisks (4GB+), and fixes bugs from the past.
-So I ordered this new version, including the Kickstart ROMs.
+In 2018 [Workbench version 3.1.4](https://www.hyperion-entertainment.com/index.php/where-to-buy/direct-downloads/188-amigaos-314) came out, what adds new capabilities, like lager hard disks (4GB+), and fixes bugs from the past.
+So, I ordered this new version, including the Kickstart ROMs.
 In 2019 update 1 came out, so in the end, I now have **Workbench 3.1.4.1** running.

 ![Workbench](workbench.jpg)